QubesOS/qubes-doc/common-tasks/software-update-dom0.md

     sudo qubes-dom0-update package-version
     ~~~

-    Dnf/Yum will say that there is no update, but the package will nonetheless be downloaded to dom0.
+    Dnf will say that there is no update, but the package will nonetheless be downloaded to dom0.

-2. Downgrade the package (R4.0+):
+2. Downgrade the package:

     ~~~
     sudo dnf downgrade package-version
-    ~~~
-    R3.2 and earlier
-    ~~~
-    sudo yum downgrade package-version
     ~~~

 ### How to re-install a package